pcricardo/angular4-2017/Notes-Module-11-Routing.md

 - wildcard that means catch all path
 - have to be the last route in the array

+**Create NgModule for Routes**
-It is good practice keep the files small.
+- It is good practice keep the files small.
-It is standart to extract the routes from the app.module to a new module
+- It is standart to extract the routes from the app.module to a new module

 Example - app routing module: